Niger: Empires and kingdoms in pre-colonial Niger

-By at least the 5th century BC the territory of what later is Niger had become an area of trans-Saharan trade.
+By at least the 5th century BC the territory of what is now Niger had become an area of trans-Saharan trade.
 Led by Tuareg tribes from the north, camels were used as a means of transportation through what is later a desert.
 This mobility which would continue in waves for centuries was accompanied with further migration to the south and intermixing between sub-Saharan African and North African populations, and the spread of Islam.
-It was aided by the Arab invasion of North Africa in the 7th century, which resulted in population movements to the south.
+It was aided by the Muslim conquest of the Maghreb in the 7th century, the result of three Arab invasions, which resulted in population movements to the south.
 Empires and kingdoms existed in the Sahel during this era.
-The following adopts a roughly chronological account of some empires.

 Mali Empire (1200s–1400s)

 The Mali Empire was a Mandinka empire founded by Sundiata Keita (r.
-1230–1255) in circa 1230 and existed up to 1600.
+1230–1255) in c.
+1230 and existed until the 1600s.
 As detailed in the Epic of Sundiata, Mali emerged as a breakaway region of the Sosso Empire which itself had split from the earlier Ghana Empire.
 Thereafter Mali defeated the Sosso at the Battle of Kirina in 1235 and then Ghana in 1240.
 From its heartland around the later Guinea-Mali border region, the empire expanded under successive kings and came to dominate the Trans-Saharan trade routes, reaching its greatest extent during the rule of Mansa Musa (r.
 1312–1337).
 At this point parts of what are now Niger's Tillabéri Region fell under Malian rule.
 A Muslim, Mansa Musa performed the hajj in 1324–25 and encouraged the spread of Islam in the empire, and it "appears that most ordinary citizens continued to maintain their traditional animist beliefs instead of or alongside the new religion".
 The empire began "declining" in the 15th century due to a combination of internecine strife over the royal succession, weak kings, the shift of European trade routes to the coast, and rebellions in the empire's periphery by Mossi, Wolof, Tuareg and Songhai peoples.
-A rump Mali kingdom continued to exist until 1600s.
+A rump Mali kingdom continued to exist until the 1600s.